Skip to main content Skip to footer

 Visit the Contact Us page for more information.

 The GRCA is governed by the Conservation Authorities Act and provincial regulations.
 Since 2019, the provincial government has made changes to our regulations to improve transparency and accountability to our municipalities and watershed residents.
-Detailed information about these changes can be found on our Ontario Regulation 687/21 webpage, which includes our completed Transition Plan and an Inventory of Programs and Services.
+Detailed information about these changes can be found on our Ontario Regulation 687/21 webpage, which includes our completed Transition Plan and an Inventory of Programs and Services, and a full list of completed regulatory deliverables

 Along with provincial requirements, we comply with an Administrative By-law (349KB PDF), and are guided by our Strategic Plan.